-In 1989, the AOC entered into a Development Management Agreement with Boston Properties for the design, development, and construction of the Thurgood Marshall Building.
-Shearson Lehman Hutton Inc. and Kidder, Peabody, & Co.
-Inc. issued 30-year Serial Zero Coupon Certificates of Participation to finance its construction.
+In 1989, the AOC entered into a Development Management Agreement with Boston Properties for the design, development and construction of the Thurgood Marshall Building.
+Shearson Lehman Hutton Inc. and Kidder, Peabody, and Co.
+Inc. issued 30-year Serial Zero Coupon Certificates of Participation to finance construction.
 The discount on the purchase reflects the absence of coupon interest payments and is amortized over the life of these certificates.
 Pursuant to the Trust Agreement, the proceeds were received by a trustee, The United States Trust Company of New York (now The Bank of New York Mellon).
-The AOC recognizes a liability for the 30-year Coupon Certificates of Participation issued to finance the Thurgood Marshall Building construction.
-The liability is reduced by semiannual payments of principal and interest.
-These payments are secured by the rent collected from the Administrative Office of the U.S. Courts.
-Interest payable is accrued for the coupon certificates as well as the financed portion of the cogeneration facility (see Note 12).
+Prior to August 2024, the AOC recognized a liability for the 30-year Coupon Certificates of Participation issued to finance the Thurgood Marshall Building construction.
+These payments were secured by the rent collected from the Administrative Office of the U.S. Courts.
+The liability was subsequently reduced by semiannual payments of principal and interest, which ended in August 2024.
+As of the current reporting period, interest payable is accrued for the financed portion of the cogeneration facility (see Note 12).